labring/sealos/docs/4.0/docs/design/imagehub.md

 ### Image

-Image will be generated from user image's readme file and will be automatically applied by sealos to imagehub CRD so that imagehub can display these information in sealos cloud.
+Image will be generated from user image's readme file and will be automatically applied by sealos to imagehub CRD when user pushing cluster image to sealos registry so that imagehub can display these information in sealos cloud.

 Image's owner is being set to the repository for garbage collection.